MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # Latest Revisions

+7/5/2020

+After testing with a different virtual set, realized all the stage elements (inspection camera, color reference...etc) should be attached to TalentMark1.
+If you migrate a new map into this template it makes it easier to get everything to the right position, you just move the talent mark.

 6/28/2020

 Major refactoring of the tracker and camera rig system to remove some unnecessary rotations and transforms.
 This was because vive trackers are setup so that their "front" or X axis when they are flat on the table is pointing up.
 This caused any mesh or other object connected to them to be pointing the wrong way.
 The tracker objects in VPStudio have had a 270 degree Y axis rotation added to their output to fix this.
 Now when the tracker is setting flat on a table, up is the Z axis same in unreal.
 The "front" positive X axis points in the direction opposite the USB plug.
 If you used one of my earlier examples to build your own camera rig, you probably have this 270 degree rotation as the first node in your rig, this is no longer needed, you can set the rotations to zeros.